Kometa-Team/Kometa/docs/defaults/award/choice.md

 # Critics Choice Default Metadata File

-The `- pmm: choice` Metadata File is used to create collections based on the Critics Choice Awards.
+The `choice` Metadata File is used to create collections based on the Critics Choice Awards.

 This Default file requires [Trakt Authentication](https://metamanager.wiki/en/latest/config/trakt.html)